vuejs/docs/src/api/composition-api.md

 ### `shallowReactive`

-Create a reactive proxy that tracks reactivity of its own properties, but does not perform deep reactive conversion of nested objects (exposes raw values).
+Create a reactive proxy that tracks reactivity of its own properties, but does not perform deep reactive conversion of nested objects.

 ```js
 const state = shallowReactive({